ha5dzs/philips-hue-v2-lab-lights/README.md

 ## A little bit of waffle at the end (discussion, conclusion, whatever)

 Perceptually, all the primary colours are deep and beautiful, and there was no observable difference in intensity and colour between light sources.
 The green one is the best one I have seen from a commercially available light.
 In literally every condition, I could see from the spectrum that the onboard MCU does its best to provide with a wide-spectrum light, at the desired chromaticity, with distinct peaks at the primary colours in the traditional blue-chip-illuminates-some-phosphor-type spectrum.
 I am even inclined to think that the slight difference between colour temperatures are originated from the limited measurement accuracy of the C800 chromameter.
-If I get really curious or hit an anomaly, I'll repeat these mesurements in a much more controlled environment and with a much more expensive (Minolta CS-150) device.
+If I get really curious or hit an anomaly, I'll repeat these measurements in a much more controlled environment and with a much more expensive (Minolta CS-150) device.

 I also noticed that the Hue app and this Python script can mutually control these lights.
 Not only that, but it is possible to save a 'scene' created with the Phyton script, in the Hue app.
 So, once the desired illumination settings are set, it is possible to recall them in the Hue app without using this Python script, and presumably even cycle across them with a Zigbee remote.

 So, anyway, if you are on a low budget, and you don't have the time to make and calibrate RGB lights yourself from scratch, these lights can be a reasonable compromise for illuminating your environment.

-That being said, I only have these 800-lumen 'White and colour ambiance' E27 lights, so I don't know if other Philips Hue products will work the same way.
+That being said, I only have these 800-lumen and 1100-lumen 'White and colour ambiance' E27 lights, which I have verified the colour fidelity.
+I am also getting reasonable results with the Trådfri lights, except for any chromaticity where green is required.
+The green primaries in the Trådfri lights are awful.